Using Probes for Display Profiling

 - All measurements will now be 'corrected' using the Probe/Display matching function

-(You must always use the Tri-stimulus probe's 'default' matrix pre-set, as used when performing the probe matching!)
+(You must always use the same Tri-stimulus probe's preset matrix as used when performing the probe matching!)

 Using the above probe matching the speed improvements of a colourimeter can be used, and more importantly the lower-light reading capabilities can be employed, while enjoying the accuracy of the spectrophotometer.

 The following image shows potential problems with a Calibration LUT generated from a profile using a probe that has struggled with low-level measurements.